Stocks end mixed as jump in oil prices fans inflation fears

 The Fed has already jacked rates up at a feverish pace over the last year in hopes of undercutting high inflation.
 Higher rates can do that by slowing the economy, but they risk causing a recession later on.

 They also drag down prices for stocks, bonds and other investments.
 That’s a factor that helped cause the second-largest U.S. bank failure in history last month, which in turn meant harsher scrutiny on banks worldwide.
-The fear is that the banking industry’s troubles could lead to a pullback in lending to all kinds of companies, which would further hurt the economy.
+The fear is that the banking industry’s troubles could lead to a pullback in lending, which would further hurt the economy.

 Hope on Wall Street had been rising that the Fed may already be done raising rates and that cuts to rates could even happen later this year.
 Such cuts would release some of the pressure on the economy, which is still growing thanks to a strong job market but has shown pain in the housing market and other corners.